junxit/us-congress-bills-110/metadata.md

 - 2007-12-20 — Message on Senate action sent to the House.
 - 2007-12-20 — Received in the House.
 - 2008-01-15 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-01-29 — Committee Consideration and Mark-up Session Held.
+- 2008-01-29 — Ordered to be Reported by Voice Vote.
+- 2008-02-28 — Cleared for White House.
+- 2008-02-28 — Considered under suspension of the rules. (consideration: CR H1159-1160)
+- 2008-02-28 — DEBATE - The House proceeded with forty minutes of debate on S. 2478.
+- 2008-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-28 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2008-02-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1159)
+- 2008-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1159)
+- 2008-03-04 — Presented to President.
+- 2008-03-04 — Presented to President.